LongHoangNguyenH/cnn-Image-retrieval/README.md

 Secondly, we let our architectures learn the whitening through the same training data to avoid the short representations Finally, We choose to use a trainable pooling layer which generalizes existing popular pooling schemes for CNNs and thus both enhances the performance and preserving the same descriptor dimensionality as well.
 ### 2. Demo
-Our video demo was storage in [here](https://drive.google.com/drive/u/0/folders/1-4xaYQKf6gfTvbteylkhim65eozFyKYc)
+Our video demo is storaged in [here](https://drive.google.com/drive/u/0/folders/1-4xaYQKf6gfTvbteylkhim65eozFyKYc)
 ### 3. Results

 <div align='center'>